kingofsuman/Weather-Monitoring-Real-Time-Fetch/README.md

 3. JavaScript for Real-Time Data Fetching and Aggregation Use the OpenWeatherMap API to fetch data and process it in real-time.
 Aggregate weather data and update the dashboard at regular intervals.
+Data Ingestion:

+Use APIs (like OpenWeatherMap) to fetch live weather data at intervals.
+Stream data using Apache Kafka or AWS Kinesis.
+Data Processing & Aggregation:

+Transform raw data and calculate real-time metrics such as average temperature and humidity.
+Roll up data into 5-minute, hourly, and daily summaries to manage storage and access.